tanvish99/EcoDrive/README.md

 ### Installing

-1. Clone the project and move to the cloned directory
+1. Clone the project and change the directory to the cloned directory
 2. Type the command 'npm install'

 ## Running the tests